RRIL97/MeweBot/Readme.md

 -----------

-A simple bot that I have written to automate tasks on mewe.com.
+A simple bot that I have written to automate tasks on mewe.com utilizing pure GET/POST requests.
 Mewe.com has the same functionality as facebook

 This bot allows you to easily